Table of Contents

 is built.

-The format for a DEPENDS
+The format for a DEPENDS,

-definition is:
+and TEST_DEPENDS definition is:

 <pre-req-package-name>:../../<category>/<pre-req-package>